petersmol/monitoring/README.md

 ## Running without docker

-Download source code to your local machine
+Download source code to your local machine and run the following commands:
 ```
 pip install pipenv
 pipenv install